Operation Tomahawk

 Operation Tomahawk was an airborne military operation by the 187th Regimental Combat Team (187th RCT) on 23 March 1951 at Munsan-ni as part of Operation Courageous in the Korean War.
 Operation Courageous was designed to trap large numbers of Chinese People's Volunteer Army (PVA) and Korean People's Army (KPA) forces between the Han and Imjin Rivers north of Seoul, opposite the Republic of Korea Army (ROK) I Corps.
 The intent of Operation Courageous was for US I Corps, which was composed of the US 25th and 3rd Infantry Divisions and the ROK 1st Division, to advance quickly on the PVA/KPA positions and reach the Imjin River with all possible speed.

 Operation Tomahawk was the other half of the plan.
 This operation was designed to drop the 187th RCT about 30 km north of the then current front line.
-They did so, parachuting from over a 120 C-119 Flying Boxcar and C-46 transport aircraft.
+They did so, parachuting from over 120 C-119 Flying Boxcar and C-46 transport aircraft.
 When they landed they linked up with Task Force Growdon, which was made up of armored elements from the US 24th Infantry Division (United States)'s 6th Medium Tank Battalion and infantry elements from the US 3rd Infantry Division.
 The forces advanced to their goal, meeting weak resistance—mostly minefields—because the PVA/KPA had retreated before they got there.
 136 of the PVA/KPA forces were killed in action, and 149 were captured during the operation.
 The 187th RCT suffered 19 fatalities and dozens of wounded.